Enabling Generative Design Tools with LLM Agents for Mechanical Computation Devices: A Case Study: Performance

-The scoring results for the 100 design goals are shown in Fig. \ref{fig:rating}.
-DGs with medium or high levels of novelty accounted for 83\%, while the distribution of complexity was relatively even across the three levels.
-Rationality and Feasibility fundamentally influence whether DGs can be realized, with both criteria showing that approximately 80\% of DGs scored medium or higher.
-For DGs that scored Low in either Rationality or Feasibility, we conducted additional tests.
-We fed these specific DGs back to the agent, requesting an optimization focused on either Rationality or Feasibility (explaining the meaning of these criteria in the prompt) and then had experts re-evaluate them.
-As a result, DGs that initially scored Low dropped from 20 to 7 in Rationality and from 23 to 4 in Feasibility.
+The scoring results for the 100 DGs are shown in Fig. \ref{fig:rating}.
+Medium or high novelty was observed in 83\% of the DGs, while complexity was evenly distributed across the three levels.
+Rationality and Feasibility, critical for realizing DGs, showed that about 80\% scored medium or higher in both.
+For DGs scoring low in Rationality or Feasibility, we conducted additional tests by feeding them back to the GDT with a prompt explaining these criteria, asking for optimization.
+After re-evaluation by experts, the number of DGs scoring low dropped from 20 to 7 in Rationality and from 23 to 4 in Feasibility.